CryptoTengo/PanjoCoin/docs/Tokenimics.md

 # 📊 PanjoCoin (PNJC) — Official Tokenomics v1.0

+**June 13, 2026**

-**Strictly Aligned with Official WhitePaper v1.0 (June 13, 2026)**
+Strictly aligned with Official WhitePaper v1.0

 ---

-## 📌 1.
-Alignment Statement
+# 📌 1.
+Purpose

-This Tokenomics document is a **direct structural reflection of the Official WhitePaper v1.0**.

-It contains no additional economic mechanisms, no alternative interpretations, and no expanded governance logic.
+This Tokenomics document defines the economic structure, supply model, distribution model, and circulation mechanics of PanjoCoin (PNJC).

-All parameters are strictly derived from the WhitePaper.
+All parameters are derived directly from the Official WhitePaper v1.0 and the deployed smart contract architecture.

+No additional economic mechanisms, governance rights, or financial guarantees are introduced in this document.

 ---

-## 🪙 2.
-Token Identity
+# 🪙 2.
+Token Overview

 | Parameter     | Value                             |
 | ------------- | --------------------------------- |